cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 They addressed many challenges of SPAs by offering structured ways to build and manage stateful, interactive applications efficiently.

 [//]: # (React: A New Approach to State Management and UI Rendering) [React](https://react.dev/), developed by Facebook and released in 2013, introduced a novel approach to building SPAs by employing a one-way data flow and [virtual DOM](https://legacy.reactjs.org/docs/faq-internals.html).
-T his architecture allowed React to manage UI updates efficiently—only re-rendering components when actual data changes occurred, minimizing the performance costs associated with DOM manipulation.
+This architecture allowed React to manage UI updates efficiently—only re-rendering components when actual data changes occurred, minimizing the performance costs associated with DOM manipulation.
 React’s component-based architecture also enabled developers to build reusable UI blocks, simplifying the development process, reducing bugs, and improving the maintainability of large applications.

 The following is an example of a React component that toggles a button's color between green and red when clicked.
 Note that the CSS styles are defined directly within the component, along with the JavaScript logic: